kjmjonline/go-minor/README.md

 ### <a name="dependencies">Dependencies</a>

 go-minor uses some packages that are not part of the Go standard library.
-These libraries are automatically downloaded when go-minor is installed.
+These libraries are _automatically installed_ when go-minor is installed.

 They are:
 - github.com/rs/zerolog

-What?
+What???
 That's it!

 ### <a name="incompat">Incompatibilities</a>